-In August 1485, Henry Tudor, the leader of the Lancastrians, arrived in Wales with 2,000 of his supporters.
-He also brought with him over 2,000 mercenaries recruited from French prisons.
-While in Wales, Henry also persuaded many skillful longbowmen to join him in his fight against Richard III.
+The regents of the young King Charles VIII saw the advantage of supporting Henry Tudor against Richard III and provided him with money, ships, and men to seek the crown.
+In August 1485, Henry arrived in Wales with 2,000 of his supporters.
+He also brought with him over 1,800 mercenaries recruited from French prisons.
+While in Wales, Henry also persuaded many skillful longbowmen to join him in his fight against Richard.
 By the time Henry Tudor reached England the size of his army had grown to 5,000 men.
+(8)

-When Richard heard about the arrival of Henry he marched his army to meet his rival for the throne.
+When Richard heard about the arrival of Henry Tudor he marched his army to meet his rival for the throne.
 On the way, Richard tried to recruit as many men as possible to fight in his army, but by the time he reached Leicester he only had an army of 6,000 men.
-The Earl of Northumberland also brought 3,000 men but his loyalty to Richard was in doubt.
+Henry Percy, 4th Earl of Northumberland, also brought 3,000 men but his loyalty to Richard was in doubt.
+(9)

 On 21 August 1485, King Richard's army positioned themselves on Ambien Hill, close to the small village of Bosworth in Leicestershire.
 Henry arrived the next day and took up a position facing Richard.
 When the Stanley brothers arrived they did not join either of the two armies.
 Instead, Lord Stanley went to the north of the battlefield and Sir William to the south.
 The four armies now made up the four sides of a square.